subsyncit/subsyncit/README.md

 ## Running the functional tests

-Tests can only run these on the same server as the Subsyncit install, it is runs subversion admin operations, too.
+Tests can only run these on the same server as the Subversion and Apache installs, it is runs subversion admin operations, too.

 You'll already have setup the Subversion+Apache server (as above).